Gunmakers, EC1R 5ET

-A modest and understated black frontage, with a couple of tables sitting outside, opens on to a small bar area near the front.
-Further seating is up several stairs, where wall-length mirrors are rather strikingly engraved with the pub's name and there are comfortable leather banquettes along the wall on either side.
-There's a larger, brighter room, seemingly added on at a later date, down some stairs at the back, useful for accommodating lunchtime overflow, large parties, and also for weekend functions (the pub can be hired at the weekends, when it's not open).
+A modest and understated black frontage opens on to a small bar area near the front.
+Further seating is up two stairs, where wall-length mirrors are rather strikingly engraved with the pub's name and there are comfortable upholstered banquettes along the wall on either side.
+There's another room on the first floor.
+A small, whitewashed enclosed beer garden adorned with flowers hanging from a wooden frame is at the rear of the pub.
+The Gunmakers can be hired at the weekends, when it's not open).

 It can get very busy in the evenings, though on all Ewan's visits (at off-peak times, afternoons and late evening), it has been an extremely pleasant place to spend some time.
 A Thursday lunchtime visit was busy at 1:30pm though there were a few tables spare in the back room, getting far quieter after 2pm.

 Service is exceptionally friendly, and there is additionally table service during the lunchtimes, with attentive staff passing around the room on a regular basis.
 Requests for drinks, food and bill were accommodated very promptly, without any long waits.

 As of June 2013, food is served noon-3pm and 6pm-9.30pm Monday to Friday.
 The menu covers a good range, interesting without being overly pretentious.
 It's chalked up on boards around the pub and posted to Twitter, and changes fairly regularly.
 There are also decent crisps (Salty Dog brand) and pork scratchings.